About Us

 Roswell.

-AFATL Roswell has three classrooms and a well-stocked lending library and hosts events and classes for adults and children.
-Offices are currently open only to students taking in-person classes or by appointment.
-For additional information, please call 404-875-1211 or email us at [email protected].
+The Alliance Française in Roswell has three classrooms and a well-stocked lending library and hosts events and classes for adults and children.

 Jobs & Internships.